 To avoid stressing yourself out, simply give yourself a free catch-up day that’s at least somewhat block-free.
 It’s beneficial to give yourself the extra flexibility as you finish your priorities.

 Studies suggest the “best” time blocking strategy for an average person is working for 52 minutes, then breaking for 17.
-But this won’t necessarily work for you.
-Everyone has unique preferences and working styles, which will be more conducive to alternate time structures.
+Even so, that doesn’t mean this automatically works for you.
+Every person is different and has their own routines.

-18. Expand Time Blocking to Other Areas of Your Life (If It Works for You)
+17. Expand Time Blocking to Other Areas of Your Life

 Spend a few weeks blocking time in your professional life and evaluate how it works for you.